samhalsall23/JackTodd/README.md

 **TO DO**

-- Clean up components
-- Add 12th project
+**MVP**

-- Fix text size everywhere for different window widths
+- text size
+- Mobile height vs view height
+- No scroll with side bar open
+- Contact me links and information correct
+- Update email to send to Jack
+- Add logo to tab and get rid of vercel logo

+**NICE TO HAVE**

+- documentation
+- Next images
 - Arrows bigger
 - Update email to send to Jack
 - Update LinkedIn, email, instagram
-- Add logo to tab and get rid of vercel logo
 - Animations on load

 **Question Log**